komyg/rm-shop-v2/tutorial.md

 }
 ```

+Here is the breakdown our local schema:

-As with all Graphql schemas we have the two basic types: `Query` and `Mutation`.
+- As with all Graphql schemas we have the two basic types: `Query` and `Mutation`.

-Inside the `Query` type we added a `shoppingCart` query that will return a `ShoppingCart` object that is stored locally on the Apollo In Memory Cache.
+- Inside the `Query` type we added a `shoppingCart` query that will return a `ShoppingCart` object that is stored locally on the Apollo In Memory Cache.

-We also added two mutations: `increaseChosenQuantity` and `decreaseChosenQuantity`.
+- We also added two mutations: `increaseChosenQuantity` and `decreaseChosenQuantity`.
 Both will change the quantity the user has chosen for an action figure and update the shopping cart.

-We extended the `Character` type from the Rick and Morty API to add two extra fields: `chosenQuantity` and `unitPrice` that will only exist in our local state.
+- We extended the `Character` type from the Rick and Morty API to add two extra fields: `chosenQuantity` and `unitPrice` that will only exist in our local state.

-We created an `input` type called `ChangeProductQuantity` that will be used inside the mutations.
-Please note that we could send the characterId directly to the mutation, but we created the `input` type to illustrate its use.
-Also, a query or mutation can only accept `input` as its arguments.
+- We created an `input` type called `ChangeProductQuantity` that will be used inside the mutations.
+Note that we could send the `characterId` directly to the mutation, but we created the `input` type to illustrate its use.
+Also, a query or mutation can only accept a `scalar` or an `input` types as its arguments.
 They do not support regular `types`.

->Note: the exclamation mark (`!`) at the end of the types, indicates that they are obligatory, therefore they cannot be either null or undefined.
+>Note: the exclamation mark (`!`) at the end of the types, indicates that they are obligatory, therefore they cannot be null or undefined.

 ## Updating the Grapqhql Codegen config file